 Note: You are not required to use these support libraries for your TV app.
 However, we strongly recommend using them, particularly for apps that provide a media catalog browsing interface.

 If you decide to use the v17 leanback library for your app, you should note that it is dependent on the v4 support library.
 Thus, apps that use the leanback support library must include the following support libraries:

 - v7 recyclerview support library

 - v17 leanback support library

-The v17 leanback library contains resources, which require you to take specific steps to include it in app projects.
+The v17 leanback library contains resources that require specific steps to include the library in app projects.
 For instructions on importing a support library with resources, see Support Library Setup.

 After you have completed the steps described above, it's time to start building apps for the big screen!
 Check out these additional topics to help you build your app for TV:

 - Building TV Playback Apps - TVs are built to entertain, so Android provides a set of user interface tools and widgets for building TV apps that play videos and music, and let users browse for the content they want.

 - Helping Users Find Your Content on TV - With all the content choices at users' fingertips, helping them find content they enjoy is almost as important as providing that content.
 This training discusses how to surface your content on TV devices.